Does Pet Insurance Cover Prescription Food?

 Specialty, premium, and prescription dog foods can cost up to $100 a month, according to PetPlace's data and our market analysis, much more than regular kibble that averages $20 to $60 monthly.

 Without insurance coverage, you could spend about $1,200 yearly on prescription food alone for dogs with conditions like kidney disease or severe food allergies.
-Adding prescription food coverage usually costs an extra $10 to $30 monthly, making it worthwhile if your pet develops these conditions.
+Adding prescription food coverage to your pet insurance is worth it if your pet develops these conditions.

 Pet Insurance Prescription Food: Bottom Line

 Pet insurance can help cover the high costs of prescription diets when your vet prescribes them for covered conditions.
 Companies like ASPCA, MetLife and Pumpkin include this coverage in standard plans, while others require add-ons.
-Whether you need prescription food coverage depends on your pet's breed and age, current health and your food budget.
+Whether you the best pet insurance with prescription food coverage depends on your pet's breed and age, current health and your food budget.

 Pet Insurance That Covers Prescription Food: FAQ